practicusai/docs/docs/tutorial/explore.md

 ![](img/explore/quick-upload-1.png)

-- Select a cloud node, such as the one you created in the previous section
+- Select a Cloud Worker, such as the one you created in the previous section
 - Click Ok

 ![](img/explore/quick-upload-2.png)